-The exterior wall-packs fixtures will be replaced with lower wattage LED fixtures.
-The LED technologies offer significant advantages such as extended lamp life, minimal lumen depreciation, "instant on" and very
+The exterior wall-packs fixtures are currently high wattage HID lamps.
+These will be replaced with lower wattage LED fixtures.
+The District indicated that some pole-mounted fixtures will be demolished, so those will not be upgraded.
+The LED technologies offer significant advantages such as extended lamp life, minimal lumen depreciation, "instant on" and very high energy conversion efficiency.
+These fixtures will provide substantial maintenance savings via the new 100,000-hour LED lamp life versus the 20,000 hours of the existing metal halide lamps.

 New LED lamps and fixtures will be installed as part of this ECM.
-Existing wall-packs will be utilized where possible.
+Existing poles and shoe box fixtures will be utilized where possible.